 The marmot has really established itself in the Vanoise, occupying all favourable zones:

 - sunny and rocky grass slopes, and

-The region is mostly famous for its cheese, made of the milk from the famous Tarine cows.
-The complex flavour of Beaufort cheese for example, is due to several conditions which involve the Tarine cow.
+The region is most famous for its cheese, made of milk from the famous Tarine cows.
+For example, the complex flavour of Beaufort cheese is due to several conditions involving the Tarine cow.

 Flora in the Vanoise

 One of the most colourful images you may have of the Vanoise in summer is of high pastures thick with Alpine flowers.
 The Vanoise has an impressive floral pool with more than 1,200 different varieties of plants.

 June is the best month to visit the Vanoise National Park as many flowers of all colours are set against glittering mountain tops.
 To see high-altitude flora, July and August are the best months.

 Many species are protected even outside the limits of the National Park.
 A good thing to do is take a book describing the flowers and their pictures when you are hiking in the region.

 In the Vanoise, you will find different vegetation depending on the altitude.

 The best sites to see